cavidano/visionlearning/_docs/audio.md

 {% endcapture %}

-{% include example-with-code.html content=fig_2 %}
+{% include code-example.html content=fig_2 %}

 ### Button With Text

-I got to return the pronunciation button only is used on the glossary landing page term list view.
+On specific glossary term pages, the pronunciation button not only provides an icon but also includes a clear label, making it intuitive for users to access the audio guide for the term's pronunciation.

 {% capture fig_3 %}